 When will it happen?
 My guess is the text will be finalised in 2021 and it will be enforced during 2023.

-Any questions, comment below.
+Any questions?
+Drop me an email.
 I’ll do my best to answer.

 Get my latest blog posts, reports and videos delivered straight to your Inbox, just 8 times a year.
 It’s free but not cheap.
 Complete the form below to receive the Marketing Graham Bulletin; you can unsubscribe at any time.